aterchin/static-routing-starter/README.md

 Then run `gulp serve` on the root of the directory to launch the project in your browser.

-Other notes:
+### Regarding individual setups

+- Change `static-routing-starter` in index.php to match your root directory.
+If your webroot is the "src" directory then comment that line out.

-- Add your own javascript scripts to /src/custom
+- Add your own javascript scripts to "/src/custom"

+- browserSync:  If you want to serve from php routing rather than the static html file, in the browserSync options in gulpfile.js comment out the *server* line and uncomment the *proxy* line.
+Add your own virtual host URL here.